History of Romania: Ottoman Romania

 The Principality of Transylvania reached its golden age under the absolutist rule of Gábor Bethlen from 1613 to 1629.
 In 1690, the Habsburg monarchy gained possession of Transylvania through the Hungarian crown.
 After the failure Rákóczi's War of Independence in 1711 Habsburg control of Transylvania was consolidated, and Hungarian Transylvanian princes were replaced with Habsburg imperial governors.
 In 1699, Transylvania became a part of the Habsburg monarchy following the Austrian victory over the Turks.
 The Habsburgs rapidly expanded their empire; in 1718 Oltenia, a major part of Wallachia, was annexed to the Habsburg monarchy and was only returned in 1739.
 In 1775, the Habsburgs later occupied the north-western part of Moldavia, which was later called Bukovina and was incorporated to the Austrian Empire in 1804.
 The eastern half of the principality, which was called Bessarabia, was occupied in 1812 by Russia.

 During the Austro-Hungarian rule of Transylvania, Romanians formed the majority of the population.
-Nationality issues occurred between Hungarians and Romanians due to the Magyarization policy.

 After their defeat to the Russians, the Ottoman Empire restored the Danube ports of Turnu, Giurgiu and Braila to Wallachia, and agreed to give up their commercial monopoly and recognize freedom of navigation on the Danube as specified in the Treaty of Adrianople, which was signed in 1829.
 The political autonomy of the Romanian principalities grew as their rulers were elected for life by a Community Assembly consisting of boyars, a method used to reduce political instability and Ottoman interventions.
 Following the war, Romanian lands came under Russian occupation under the governance of General Pavel Kiselyov until 1844.
 During his rule, the local boyars enacted the first Romanian constitution.

 Revolutions of 1848 and formation of modern Romania

 In 1848, there was a revolution in Moldavia, Wallachia and Transylvania perpetrated by Tudor Vladimirescu and his Pandurs in the Wallachian uprising of 1821.
 The goals of the revolutionaries were full independence for Moldavia and Wallachia, and national emancipation in Transylvania; these were not fulfilled but were the basis of the subsequent revolutions.
-The uprising helped the population of all three principalities recognize their unity of language and interests; all three Romanian principalities were very close in language and geography.
+The revolution in 1848 already carried the seeds of the national dream of a unified and united Romania, though the "idea of unification" had been known from earlier works of Naum Ramniceanu (1802) and Ion Budai-Deleanu (1804).